j-galkiewicz/DanceWebsite/README.md

     -Read more button

-The minimalist desig was created by me.
+The minimalist design was created by me.